Industrial Temperature & Humidity Sensor Sourcing China

 For food processing or wash-down environments where the sensor will be directly sprayed: specify IP67 or IP69K (high-pressure water jet resistance), not IP65.

-Sensors used in process control, energy management systems, or regulated environments may require calibration traceability to national standards.
-Ask the factory:
+High-accuracy sensors used in process control, energy management systems, or regulated clean-room environments may require strict calibration traceability to national metrological standards.
+During a factory audit, ask the factory:

 -